mugenmelon/mugenmelon.github.io/_posts/1970-01-01-future-proofing-interfaces.md

 ## Static Function Wrapper

-For the sake of demonstration, we will go back to our C++ only interface from [Quick Recap](#quick-recap).
+For the sake of demonstration, we will go back to our C++-only interface from [Quick Recap](#quick-recap).
 We write a new static function that wraps the interface function call.

 ```cpp
 class IEquippable